SAP-samples/ui5-typescript-walkthrough/steps/32/README.md

 </mvc:View>
 ```

-You should now see now see a back button when navigating to the detail page and being able to get back to the overview when clicking on it.
+You should now see a back button when navigating to the detail page and being able to get back to the overview when clicking on it.

 ***